CHAPTER Saf-C 6100 SAFE BOATER EDUCATION

 (b) Pursuant to RSA 270-D:12, these rules shall not apply to a person who is licensed by the state of New Hampshire or the United States Coast Guard to operate a commercial vessel.

-(c) Pursuant to RSA 270-D:15, these rules shall not apply to a person who holds a certificate from:
+(c) Pursuant to RSA 270-D:15, these rules shall not apply to a person who holds:

-(1) Any state indicating successful completion of boating safety education that meets or exceeds the requirements of RSA 270-D:10 et seq. and these rules, as determined by the department;
+(1) A certificate from any state indicating successful completion of boating safety education that meets or exceeds the requirements of RSA 270-D:10 et seq. and these rules, as determined by the department;

-(2) The United States Coast Guard Auxiliary; or
+(2) A certificate from the United States Coast Guard Auxiliary;

 PART Saf-C 6102 DEFINITION OF TERMS